meghnakshk/Analytics-Portfolio/critique-by-design.md

 - *Is there anything you would change or do differently?*
   Just keep the legend next to the plots or on top instead of below.

+It was nice to know that people instantly understood the graph even without the context of the article and thought that it was intuitive.
+Reader two found visualization 1 a bit confusing at first because the legend was at the bottom and suggested that I moved it to the top.

   # Part 5: Building the Solution on Tableau

+Incorporating changes from the reviews, I built my dashboard on Tableau.

+The visualizations are embedded below:

 <div class='tableauPlaceholder' id='viz1675664841394' style='position: relative'><noscript><a href='#'><img alt='Dashboard 1 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;OE&#47;OECDIncomeTax2&#47;Dashboard1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='OECDIncomeTax2&#47;Dashboard1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;OE&#47;OECDIncomeTax2&#47;Dashboard1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>